sgarciagarcia/bookiddo/README.md

 * [Let's talk](#contact)

 ## Description
 You want your child to read.
 It's that simple.
-But you do not find books that catch his/her attention.
-...Or maybe, your child is a bookworm, and you love it!
+But you do not find books that catch his/her attention...or maybe, your child is a bookworm, and you love it!
 So you want to help him/her find new adventures and discover books specifically chosen based on what he/she likes the most.
 Bookiddo can help you with that!

 ## Technologies